RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: RP2K dataset

+\figref{vis} depict the visualization results.
+We found that most of the data are well separated when categorized by its shape.
+While some data points, especially those belong to category with relatively few images (e.g., cosmetics, liquors), are tend to spread across the data manifold.
+In addition, when analyzing data in one meta category, for example, tobacco, we found that data with different SKU id do not separated well with each other.
+This reflects the coarse-to-fine nature of our dataset that the products from the different meta categories usually have distinguishable visual features, but products from the same meta category can look very similar even they are different products.

+\paragraph{Auxiliary detection dataset.} A full retail product recognition pipeline usually consists of two seperate parts---an object detector for locating the potential objects of interests and a classifier to recognize the object from the detected objects of interests.
+To encourage the development of a full pipeline, we also provide an auxiliary object detection dataset that contains human-annotated bounding boxes of product in shelf images.
+Since the object detection task has been addressed by many of the previous dataset~\cite{goldman2019precise,wei2019rpc,follmann2018mvtec}, we can further combine the data from previous work with our auxiliary detection dataset to build a larger scale detection dataset.
+Even without combining our data with other dataset, our pre-annotation practice indicate our auxiliary detection dataset is sufficient large for training a robust object detector.

-\paragraph{Auxiliary detection dataset.} To encourage the development of a full pipeline solution, from on-shelve product detection to recognition, we also provide our auxiliary object detection dataset.
-We include 95,800 bounding boxes from 1400 shelve images with 7 different shapes described in \figref{sample} to train our object detector.
-We refer the audience for a detailed description of our detection dataset to \appref{detection}.
-We want to emphasize that the object detection task for retail shelve has been targeted by many other dataset~\cite{goldman2019precise}, thus we do not target our dataset as an object detection dataset.
-Here we provide the detection dataset for completeness' sake.
+For the detailed statistics, we include 95,800 bounding boxes from 1400 shelf images, labeled with 7 different shapes described in \figref{sample}.
+We want to emphasize that the object detection task for retail shelf has been specifically targeted by many other dataset, thus we do not target our dataset as an object detection dataset.
+Here we provide the detection dataset for completeness.